cuba-labs/jmeter-guide/README.md

 * Logout.
 * Stop recording.

-You can find the resulting scenario [here](/scenario/cuba-app-test-scenario.jmx).
+You can find the example of the scenario [here](/scenario/cuba-app-test-scenario.jmx).

 Now we can delete unnecessary requests, for instance, `app/Push`.
 After that, the scenario looks as follows: